 COLUMBUS (AP) – Tuesday, Federal Judge Dan Polster urged participants on all sides of the lawsuits against drugmakers and distributors to work toward a common goal of reducing overdose deaths.
 He stated that the lawsuits have come to his court “because other branches of the government have punted it”.

 The judge currently oversees more than 180 lawsuits against drugmakers brought by local communities across the country; including those from Ohio.
-The Judge said that he believes everyone from drugmakers to doctors to individuals bear some responsibility for the crisis and haven’t done enough to stop it.
+The Judge said that he believes everyone from drugmakers to doctors to individuals bears some responsibility for the crisis and hasn’t done enough to stop it.

 During a hearing in his Cleveland courtroom, Polster stated, “What we have got to do is dramatically reduce the number of pills that are out there and make sure that the pills that are out there are being used properly.
 Because we all know that a whole lot of them have gone walking, with devastating results.”

 In 2016, the government registered 63,600 overdose drug deaths – another record.
 The vast majority of deaths involved prescription opioids, namely OxyContin, Vicodin, or related illicit drugs such as fentanyl and heroin.
 The epidemic shows little sign of abating.
 Hundreds of lawsuits filed by county and municipal governments could end up as part of a consolidated federal case overseen by Judge Polster, while others are unlikely to consolidate.